Find Affordable College Courses

 6 Yearly Graduations

 Clemson University comes in at #12 on our list of the most popular colleges offering master's degrees in historic preservation.
 Roughly 26,400 attend the school each year.
-The average in-state tuition for full-time undergraduates is $14,118 per year, while in-state graduate students, on average, pay $10,600 per year.
-For the 2020-2021 academic year, 6 master's degrees were handed out to historic preservation majors at Clemson.
-About 50% of this group were women, and 17% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $14,038 per year, while in-state graduate students, on average, pay $11,220 per year.
+During the most recent year for which we have data, 6 people received their master's degree in historic preservation from Clemson.
+About 67% of this group were women, and 17% were students from an underrepresented racial-ethnic group.
+Those who complete their master's degree in historic preservation at Clemson University make a median salary of 49,925.

 #16